zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/configuring-unicast-over-tcp.md

         -Djgroups.tcpping.initial_hosts=192.168.224.154[7800],192.168.224.155[7800]
         ```

-1. Copy your `tcp.xml` file to each node, making sure to set the TCP bind port to the node's bind port.
+1. Copy your `tcp.xml` file to the same location on each node, making sure to set the TCP bind port to an unused port on each node.
 On the node with IP address `192.168.224.155`, for example, configure TCPPing like this:

     ```xml
     <TCP bind_port="7800"/>